What is the United Way Diaper Bank?

-Diapers are as essential to baby's healthy development as a mother's love.
+Diapers are as essential to a baby's healthy development as food and shelter.
 Keeping infants and toddlers clean, dry, and healthy is key to building a solid foundation for all children to reach their full potential.
+Babies left too long in dirty diapers have increased health risks.
+They cry more, which increases parental stress and risk for abuse.
 But many families don't have the clean diapers they need.
 In fact, 1 in 3 moms reports struggling to access enough clean diapers.
-Without enough clean diapers, babies miss out on programs outside the home like playgroups or library story times and parents can end up missing out on work or school.
+Without enough clean diapers, babies may not be allowed at daycare or developmental programs outside the home and parents can end up missing out on work or school.
 Most working parents rely on child care and most child care facilities require parents to provide diapers for their child.
+The cascade effect to our society from lack of a simple diaper cannot be overestimated.
+Read more about diaper need here.

 What about government assistance?